 Little Smokies Recipe

-This little smokies recipe is so old, you’ve probably made it or eaten these gems at a party.
-I wish you could smell my kitchen, it smells so good!
+This little smokies recipe is so old; you’ve probably made or eaten these gems at a party.
+I wish you could smell my kitchen; it smells so good!
 I love appetizers, but this is a great after-school treat for my grandkids.

-Here’s the deal, these little smokies were on sale, so I thought, wait, let’s buy a bunch and put these to good use!
-I’m well aware we are all concerned with recent events going on in the world, but let’s step back and make a treat for the family.
-Or have your neighbors over to share them.
+Here’s the deal: these little smokies were on sale, so I thought, wait, let’s buy a bunch and put these to good use!
+We are all concerned with recent events in our local area and worldwide.
+Let’s step back and make a treat for the family, have your neighbors over to share the perfect appetizer, or use it as one of many side dishes for guests on game day.
 Life must still go on, so here we go!

-This Little Smokies Recipe is a sweet and tangy little hot dog served with a toothpick or bamboo stick and ready to eat.
+This Little Smokies Recipe is a sweet-and-tangy little hot dog, served on a toothpick or bamboo skewer, and ready to eat.
 What’s not to love?

 If you keep some little smokies in your freezer and a couple of jars of jelly and chili sauce in your pantry, this is an easy recipe to make and take to any get-together.
 These are perfect for family reunions!